Academic Advising Graduate Certificate

 The program also provides a benefit to practicing academic advisors, administrators and faculty interested in becoming more knowledgeable in these areas.

 To receive the certificate, students must complete the 15 credit hours of graduate course work.
 All courses are offered online.
 Students in the graduate certificate program are designated as nondegree-seeking but must apply using the U.S. Citizens and Permanent Residents application form.
+Financial aid is available for the master’s in academic advising, but is not available for the graduate certificate program.

 More information about this program is also available on the academic advising blog.
 The blog includes resources for current advisors and students.